eissapk/olum/docs/Share-Data-Between-Components.md

 * And the last thing is to fire or dispatch the "ApiDataLoaded" event by calling `trigger` method which does exist in api service

 ### Hint
-> You may ask your self how we can access `event` propery or `trigger` method even we didn't define them in the `API` service, Remember that we Inherit all `props` & `method` from `Service` class that we imported from `olum` library, so this way we have access on its stuff.
+> You may ask your self how we can access `event` propery or `trigger` method even we didn't define them in the `API` service, Remember that we Inherit all `props` & `method` from `Service` class that we imported from `olum-helpers` library, so this way we have access on its stuff.

 ### ViewLoaded Event
+> You must use the router in order to access that `viewLoaded` event

 > You may want to do some functionalities after loading a specific view/route in order to achieve that just listen to this event below:

 ```javascript
 window.addEventListener("viewLoaded", e => console.log("view loaded!"));
 ```